 Some of our customers are subject to laws and regulations that require them to disclose information that we would otherwise seek to keep confidential.
 We do not transfer ownership of some of our more advanced asset protection products and systems and, instead, sell to our customers' services using these products and systems.
 We do this, in part, to protect the intellectual property upon which these products and systems are based, but this strategy may not be successful and our customers or third parties may reverse engineer or otherwise derive this intellectual property and use it without our authorization.
-Policing unauthorized use of our intellectual property is difficult and expensive.
-The steps that we have taken or may take might not prevent misappropriation of the intellectual property on which we rely.
+Policing unauthorized use of our intellectual property on which we rely.
 In addition, effective protection may be unavailable or limited in jurisdictions outside the United States, as the intellectual property laws of foreign countries sometimes offer less protection or have onerous filing requirements.
 From time to time, third parties may infringe our intellectual property rights.
 Litigation may be necessary to enforce or protect our rights or to determine the validity and scope of the rights of others.
 Any litigation could be unsuccessful, cause us to incur substantial costs, divert resources away from our daily operations and result in the impairment of our intellectual property.
 Failure to adequately enforce our rights could cause us to lose valuable rights in our intellectual property and may negatively affect our business.